studyprofile00-stack/eurocontrol_luxury_private_aviation_project/README.md

 ## Project Overview

-This project investigates Luxury Private Aviation (LPA) traffic patterns in Europe using flight-level operational data and forecasting techniques.
+This project investigates Luxury Private Aviation (LPA) traffic patterns across European Air using flight-level operational data and forecasting techniques.

 The main objective is to identify and analyse non-domestic luxury private aviation activity and develop forecasting models capable of predicting future traffic trends.

-The project combines data preprocessing, exploratory data analysis (EDA), feature engineering, time-series analysis, and machine learning forecasting approaches within a reproducible Python workflow.
+The project combines data sourcing, preprocessing, exploratory data analysis (EDA), feature engineering, time-series analysis, and machine learning forecasting approaches within a reproducible Python workflow.

 The work was completed as part of the MSc in IT for Business Data Analytics at International Business School (IBS).